Category Archives: Tips & Tricks

 Last updated byat .

-Rob Cowan, Mar 06, 2014 If you want to do a bootleg remix of a track and don’t have the acapella there is a technical trick you can use in some instances to get the vocal isolated.
-To understand how (and if) this technique
+Rob Cowan, Mar 06, 2014 If you want to do a bootleg remix of a track and don’t have the acapella there is a technical trick you can use in some instances to remove the vocals from a track and isolate them.
+To understand how

 Declan McGlynn, Mar 06, 2014 Freddy Frogs is our in-house Ableton expert, course tutor and developer and every two weeks he drops a nugget of knowledge focusing on Ableton, production and expert techniques.
 This week, we’re looking at hooking up your DAWs inside the box.
 Subscribe to our YouTube channel to keep up to date with our Ableton tutorials.
 So let’s put an end